Home

 Find the circumference of a circle, given the area

-Worksheet 1, Worksheet 2 on word problems that involve circles.
+Worksheet on word problems that involve circles 1

 To find the circumference of a circle when given the area, we first use the area to find the radius.
 Then, we use the radius to find the circumference of the circle.

-The following video shows how to find the circumference of a cricle given the area.
+How to find the circumference of a circle given the area?

-The following video shows some examples to calculate areas of circles and also composite shapes with circles or segments of circles.
+How to calculate areas of circles and also composite shapes with circles or segments of circles?

 Proof for the formula of a circle

-This video shows a graphical proof of the formula of a circle.
+Graphical proof of the formula of a circle

 It involves dividing the circle into many sectors and rearranging the sectors to form a rectangle.
 The base of the rectangle is shown to be πr and the height of the rectangle is r.
 The area of the rectangle is then the product of πr and r.
 The area of the circle which is equal to area of the rectangle is then πr2.